armadaproject/armada/internal/lookoutui/TRACKING_SCRIPT_CONFIG.md

     dataAttribute: "data-foo-data" # analytic solution base identifier for data associated with an event
 ```

-This will result in a tracking script being added to the `<head>` element
+This will result in a analytics script being added to the `<head>` element

 ```html
 <head>